nicothorn/nicothorn/README.md

 ## 🌱 I’m currently learning

-You can see my roadmap and progress in learning front-end and back-end developement at my [learning-to-code GitHub project](https://github.com/users/nicothorn/projects/1).
+You can see my roadmap and progress in learning front-end and back-end development at my [learning-to-code GitHub project](https://github.com/users/nicothorn/projects/1).

 <!--
 **nicothorn/nicothorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.